Avoid being hacked

-- Never share your password with anyone.
+- Never share your password with anyone, including IT-support.
 A credible company would never ask you to disclose your password.
-Do not send passwords via e-mail, chat or similar.
+Do not send passwords via e-mail, chat or similar, either.

 - Using a password sentence that is hard to guess as a password is a good idea.
 A long password is more secure than a short one.

-- It is better to use a long password and write it down than to use a short one that can easily be guessed.
-Keep the password in a secure place or use a dedicated service (password managers).
+- It is impossible to remember all passwords.
+Keep the passwords in a secure place or use a dedicated service (password managers).
 Check with your place of work/study which program they recommend.